krank-art/portfolio/pages/blog/hosting-naughty-images.md

 |    42 | https://bsky.app/profile/krank.bsky.social     |
 |    19 | https://krank.love/ **(current)**              |

+`payload length` \
+AES-GCM internally uses a 32-bit block counter, maximum number of blocks is 2^32 - 2.
+Each block has a size of 16 bytes, so max plaintext size is 2^32 * 16 bytes = ~64 GiB.
+When using 64-bit Node.js, we can stream file sizes of arbitrary size.
+With uint32 for the payload length, we can represent 2^32 = 4 GiB maximum with the encrypted file container.
+This should be more than enough for a file hosted on a **web**server, for any larger files I'd need to come up with a different solution.

 `encryption date` \
 We need the *encryption date* because passwords  can be rotated to revoke access to sets of files.